 For every project, Allan and his team are involved during the exciting stage of figuring out how the researchers can answer their science questions using microscopes – as Allan puts it, the “gosh, golly, wow!” stage.
-Once each researcher is up and running on the microscope, the Microscopy Otago team moves on to help troubleshoot the next project.
+Once each researcher is up and running on the microscope, the Otago Micro and Nanoscale Imaging team moves on to help troubleshoot the next project.
 He says, “The job is always changing, always new – and every day brings new challenges.”

 Away from the lab, Allan’s passion is rocks and geology.
 Until about a decade ago, he was into American cars of the 50s and 60s, but he found he was starting to come home from road trips in his classic cars with a bootload of interesting rocks!
 He sold his cars and bought a four-wheel drive and transitioned from road trips to off-road trips (for collecting rock specimens).
-Allan counts himself lucky that several of the geologists at the University use Microscopy Otago’s instruments to study their rock samples.
+Allan counts himself lucky that several of the geologists at the University use Otago Micro and Nanoscale Imaging’s instruments to study their rock samples.
 Working with them means he can indulge his interest in rocks on the job!

 Nature of science

 Gathering data is an important aspect of doing science.
 Allan and his team work with scientists at the University of Otago to help them decide which microscope is best to use for gathering the data they want.

 Find out more about Otago Micro and Nanoscale Imaging here.